buildarr/buildarr/README.md

 Buildarr is available on Docker Hub as a Docker image.

+A plugin for Sonarr is bundled into the official Docker container for Buildarr, so you can manage Sonarr instances right away.

 ```bash
 $ docker pull callum027/buildarr:latest
 ```

 Buildarr can also be installed using `pip`.
 Python 3.8 or later is required.
 Windows is natively supported.

+As of version 0.4.0, the Python package for Buildarr no longer includes plugins for applications.
+In order to use Buildarr to manage an application instance, you will also need to install its corresponding plugin.

 ```bash
 $ python3 -m venv buildarr-venv